 When purchasing a steel product in North America, you are purchasing a recycled product.
 Steel milled in North America contains an average of 25% recycled materials.
 Steel designated for use as coils contains an even higher percentage, sometimes as high as 75% recycled material.
 Recycling is a vital process of the steel milling process, as steel has an almost unlimited capacity for being repeatedly recycled for future use.

-As the recycling process is integral the producing steel, it also helps eliminate landfill waste and reduce CO2 emmissions created from milling raw or unrecycled material.
+As the recycling process is integral the producing steel, it also helps eliminate landfill waste and reduce CO2 emissions created from milling raw or unrecycled material.
 This CO2 reduction comes from the use of furnaces in the milling process.
 Steel made from electric arc furnaces uses over 90% recycled steel to create new steel, a very environmentally friendly process that also often incorporates carbon capture programs and use of greener fuels for furnaces.
 Due to the increased demand for greener, more recycled content, the North American steel industry has reduced CO2 intensity per ton by 37 percent since 1990.

 Here are a couple key factors to consider about metal in the building process: